 Introduction

-The geological diversity of the Pacific region, divided between different tectonic plates, cut in two on its western side by the active “belt of fire”, with Islands ranking from continental fragments to old eroding or still active volcanic summits to simple coral Atolls, defies any simple categorization.
+The geological diversity of the Pacific region defies any simple categorization.
+The region is divided between different tectonic plates and cut in two on its western side by the active “belt of fire”, with islands being derived from continental fragments to old eroding or still active volcanic summits to simple coral atolls.
 Volcanic activity, earthquakes and possible tsunami-related events, associated to episodes of extreme weather devastation through cyclones/typhoons or prolonged droughts make Oceania a region that often defies the idyllic image built by Western imagination.
-Amongst the different natural events that shape everyday life in the Islands, oral traditions have since generations transmitted stories of sinking and rising Islands (Nunn 2009).
-While some of these stories might be related to small isostatic sea level changes over time, the vast majority is unquestionably linked to tectonic activity.
-W. Dickinson, as a geologist, studied in detail the diversity of the building process of most of the archipelagos of the Pacific, explaining the structural specificities of each region though a number of scientific demonstrations.
-This paper would like to present an archaeological case of one of his most recently debated studies in this field, focused on the Upolu-Savai’i alignment forming the western part of Samoa in the central Pacific.
-After having synthesized the geological data on these two Islands and some archaeologically-related outcomes, we will detail the results of excavations fulfilled on the small Island of Manono, positioned at the western point of the Upolu plate.
-These have demonstrated the progressive subsidence of this part of the archipelago, allowing for the first time to date precisely the chronology of this process over the nearly 3000 last years, associated to human presence.
-The consequences of the progressive subsidence and the resilience of the local inhabitants to the loss of large expanses of arable land in this case of “sinking Island”, will be discussed in the analysis part.
+Amongst the different natural events that shape everyday life in the Islands, oral traditions for generations have transmitted stories of sinking and rising Islands (Nunn 2009).
+While some of these stories might be related to small isostatic sea level changes over time, the vast majority are unquestionably linked to tectonic activity.
+W. Dickinson, as a geologist, studied in detail the diversity of the geological building process of most of the archipelagos of the Pacific, explaining the structural specificities of each region though a number of scientific demonstrations.
+This paper would like to present an archaeological case of one of his most recently debated studies focused on the Upolu-Savai’i alignment forming the western part of Samoa in the central Pacific.
+After having synthesized the geological data on these two Islands and some archaeologically-related outcomes, we will outline the results of excavations undertaken on the small Island of Manono, positioned at the western point of the Upolu plate.
+These have demonstrated the progressive subsidence of this part of the archipelago, allowing for the first time to date precisely the chronology of this process over the nearly 3000 last years of human presence.
+The consequence of the progressive subsidence and the resilience of the local inhabitants to the loss of large expanses of arable land because of the “sinking Island”, will be discussed.

 The geological setting of the Upolu-Savai’i Islands of Samoa